askar882/transmission-peer-blocker/README.md

 ### 1. Download the Project

-1. Either download the `transmission-peer-blocker.sh` file only or clone this repo to your Linux machine with `git clone https://github.com/askar882/transmission-peer-blocker` command.
+1. Either download [transmission-peer-blocker.sh](https://github.com/askar882/transmission-peer-blocker/raw/master/transmission-peer-blocker.sh) file only or clone this repo to your Linux machine with `git clone https://github.com/askar882/transmission-peer-blocker` command.
 2. Grant execute permission to the script with `chmod +x transmission-peer-blocker.sh`.

 ### 2. Create a Scheduled Task (Optional)